April-May 2024

 Archaeological Park of Antigonea

-Now, let’s pick up the story from where we left off in the article about the east.
+Now, let’s pick up the story from where we left off in the article about the East.
 Exhausted after a beautiful day in the canyon and an additional hour of driving towards Gjirokastra, we arrived at the Archaeological Park of Antigonea—our first, but definitely not our last, ancient site of this trip.
 The weather shifted from warm and sunny to gray skies heavy with rain.
 Then the storm hit.
 We had to wait it out in the car, feeling like the last people on Earth—and we both loved it!
 When the rain finally passed, it left us with a spectacular view, and we could finally explore the park.
 This ancient city, founded by King Pyrrhus of Epirus in the 3rd century BC and named after his wife, Antigone, didn’t last long—no more than a century—but its numerous vestiges let us trace its past.
 With lightning and thunder as our backdrop, visiting this place felt surreal.
 Truly an unearthly moment.

 Gjirokastra